peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ### 3.3.1 gather

-This official `uasyncio` asynchronous method causes a number of tasks to run, pausing until all have either run to completion or been terminated by cancellation or timeout.
+This official `asyncio` asynchronous method causes a number of tasks to run, pausing until all have either run to completion or been terminated by cancellation or timeout.
 It returns a list of the return values of each task.